openssh-rust/openssh-sftp-client/README.md

 [![docs](https://docs.rs/openssh-sftp-client/badge.svg)](https://docs.rs/openssh-sftp-client)

-openssh sftp client, implements [sftp v3] accodring to [`openssh-portable/sftp-client.c`] in rust using `tokio` and `serde`.
+openssh-sftp-client, implements [sftp v3] accodring to [`openssh-portable/sftp-client.c`] in rust using `tokio` and `serde`.

 It exposes highlevel `async` APIs that models closely after `std::fs` that are